“Mirrors don’t lie, cameras do”!

 From the above discussion, its obvious mirrors are more accurate than cameras.
 If we give 10/10 to a mirror image, the camera image deserves 6/10.
 If you look ugly on the camera it does not mean you are less attractive.

 Stop believing in-camera eyes.
 Be an eye-opener to other facts like lightning, camera functions and background impact.
-In contrast, mirror postage is free of cost that you can enjoy daily.
+In contrast, mirror postage is free of cost that you can enjoy it daily.

 So, love yourself despite what the camera says about you!
-Neither camera is 100% accurate, nor the mirror.
+Neither camera is 100% accurate, nor is the mirror.
 That’s the end of the debate!
 Bye!